qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 * the :guilabel:`Size` in any :ref:`supported unit <unit_selector>`
 * the :guilabel:`Color`
 * the :guilabel:`Opacity`
-* and :guilabel:`Allow HTML Formatting`.
+* and :guilabel:`Allow HTML Formatting`:
   The HTML formatting option enables the proper rendering of some HTML tag to customize the label.
   The supported tags are the HTML Color tags, underline, strikethrough, and overline for the text.

 At the bottom of the tab, a widget shows a filterable list of compatible items stored in your :ref:`style manager database <vector_style_manager>`.